Chelsoconn/170/study_guide.md

          1. Computers connected to a network are called servers or workstations

-            1. Servers generally don't have a human user and provide services like printing, faxing, software hosting, file storage and sharing, complete access control for the networks resources, etc. Tend to be more powerful than workstations.
+            1. Servers generally don't have a human user and provide services like printing, faxing, software hosting, file storage and sharing, complete access control for the network's resources, etc. Tend to be more powerful than workstations.
 A group of servers might be located in a secure area away from humans and only accessed through the network.
             2. Workstations generally have a human userwhich interacts with the network through them.
 Desktops for example.

             * May be connected through wires and cables (fastest) or wireless through **WAPS** or wireless access points.
 WAP devices provide a bridge between computers and networks.
 Can connect hundreds or thousands of wireless users to a network.
 The `hub` or `switch` is the network bridging device that the computers are linked to.
 Wireless local- area Network (WLAN) connect local computers wirelessly.